 JOB GROWTH: Rebounding from a dip in March, the job market in April gained 164,000 new jobs.

-TOP INDUSTRIES: As was the case last month, the most significant job gains this month were seen in professional and business services, manufacturing, healthcare
+TOP INDUSTRIES: As was the case last month, the most significant job gains this month were seen in professional and business services, manufacturing, healthcare and mining.